So you want to be a mocker?

 Tryout Checklist

-Step 2: Download the tryout packet
+Step 1: Download the tryout packet

-Step 3: Fill out tryout questionnaire
+Step 2: Fill out our tryout questionnaire

 What are we looking for?